Murder of Andreen McDonald

-Andreen Nicole McDonald (September 23, 1989 – February 28, 2019) was a 29-year-old businesswoman and philanthropist from Port Antonio Jamaica, who resided in San Antonio, Texas.
-In February 2019, she was murdered in her home by her husband, Andre McDonald, a U.S. Air Force Major.
+Andreen Nicole McDonald (September 23, 1989 – February 28, 2019) was a 29-year-old businesswoman and philanthropist from Port Antonio, Jamaica, who lived in San Antonio, Texas.
+She owned an assisted living facility and was involved in her local community.
+In the months leading up to her disappearance, her marriage to Andre McDonald, a cyberwarfare operations officer in the U.S. Air Force Reserve major, was reported to have experienced difficulties.